Cielquan/krys-colors/README.md

 ## Install the extension

-* To start using this extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+To start using this extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.

+Run: `git clone https://github.com/Cielquan/krys-colors ~/.vscode/extensions/krys-colors`